mc1017/Music-Synthesiser/readme.md

 The code deploys mutexes and semaphores to guarantee safe access and synchronisation between tasks.

 These are the descriptions of Mutexes and Semaphores used:
-- `keyArrayMutex`: Mutex and Semaphore that protects the state of the matrix keypad.
+- `keyArrayMutex`: protects the `keyArray` which stores the state of the matrix keypad.
-- `minMaxMutex`: Mutex and Semaphore that protects the minimum and maximum values of the waveform output.
+- `minMaxMutex`: protects the initialisation of knobs minimum and maximum values.
-- `rotationMutex`: Mutex and Semaphore that protects the variable that controls the output voltage, using the rotation of a knob.
+- `rotationMutex`: protects the variable that controls the output voltage, using the rotation of a knob.
-- `currentStepSizeMutex`: Mutex and Semaphore that protects the variable that sets the step size for sampling the waveform output.
+- `currentStepSizeMutex`: protects the variable that sets the step size for sampling the waveform output.
-- `RX_MessageMutex`: Mutex and Semaphore that protects the CAN RX message queue used for receiving messages over the CAN bus.
+- `RX_MessageMutex`: protects the CAN RX message queue used for receiving messages over the CAN bus.
-- `CAN_TXSemaphore`: Semaphore that protects the CAN TX queue, allowing only one task to transmit data over the CAN bus at once.
+- `CAN_TXSemaphore`: protects the CAN TX queue, allowing only one task to transmit data over the CAN bus at once.

 ### Intertask Blocking Dependencies and Deadlock Analysis

 An analysis of inter-task blocking dependencies was conducted to identify any possibility of deadlock.
-The system uses the following resources:

-Resource 1: Description of Resource 1
-Resource 2: Description of Resource 2
-The tasks follow a strict order when acquiring and releasing resources, which prevents circular wait and eliminates the possibility of deadlock.
+A deadlock occurs when two or more tasks are unable to proceed because they are each waiting for the other to release a resource.
+Four necessary conditions must hold simultaneously for a deadlock to occur:

+1. Mutual Exclusion: At least one resource must be held in a non-shareable mode, meaning only one task can use the resource at a time.
+2. Hold and Wait: A task must be holding at least one resource and waiting for additional resources that are currently held by other tasks.
+3. No Preemption: Resources cannot be forcibly removed from a task once they have been allocated; the task must release the resource voluntarily.
+4. Circular Wait: A circular chain of tasks exists, where each task is waiting for a resource held by the next task in the chain.

+`keyArrayMutex`, `rotationMutex`, and `currentStepSizeMutex` are mutexes used to protect variables from the shared data problem.
+The other mutexes are to prevent interrupt from obtaining an intermediate values.

+It is possible for any tasks that take any of the above mutexes to block other tasks that rely on the same mutex.
+Thus creating a dependancies between these tasks.
+For example, `scanKeyTask` and `updateDisplayTask` both require the use of `keyArray`, thus creating dependancies between them.

+There is no situation where Hold and Wait and Circular Wait occurs simutaneously as there is no task that wait for a resource held by next task in the chain.
+Thus, there is no possibility of a deadlock from